Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 So turning back to the method declaration in Cat, it starts to look more familiar.
 It's very similar to the new function definition format we just saw, but `var functionName = ` is replaced with `this.functionName = `.
 This is because, just like the properties, we use `this.` to say that the method belongs to the object being created.

-Calling this method on an instance looks similar to accessing properties, except we use the () notation to order a function call.
+Calling these methods on an instance looks similar to accessing properties, except we use the () notation to order a function call.

 ```javascript
 cats[0].greet();      // "Hello I'm Margot" (or Robbie)
 cats[0].aboutMe();    // "I'm black and aged 8" (or 9)
 ```

 An "instance" is an OOP term for an instance of an object or class.
 So cats[0] is an instance of Cat.
 It's a "thing", ie. an "Object", with internal data: name, age, color - and internal callable methods: greet(), aboutMe().

 ### The Delete operator and Garbage Collection